 - i.
-The Disputed Domain Name fully contains the Complainant's trademarks and it is identical to the Complainant's main domain name. - ii.
-The Complainant has no business relations with the Respondent and has not given any permission or authorization to the Respondent to use its trademarks or register the Disputed Domain Name. - iii.
-Considered the notoriety of the Complainant and its prior trademarks, the Respondent should have been aware of the Complainant and its well-known marks at the time of registration of the Disputed Domain Name. - iv.
-The Respondent is using the Disputed Domain Name for a copycat site displaying the Complainant's trademarks and products and having the look and feel of the Complainant's official website.
-Therefore, the Respondent by impersonating the Complainant is misleading the relevant public which might believe that the Disputed Domain Name is the official website or closely connected to or licensed by the Complainant. - B. Respondent
+The Disputed Domain Name fully contains the Complainant's NINEBOT trademark. - ii.
+The Complainant has no business relations with the Respondent and has not given any permission or authorization to the Respondent to use its NINEBOT trademark or register the Disputed Domain Name.

+- iii.
+Considered the notoriety of the Complainant and its prior NINEBOT trademark, the Respondent should have been aware of the Complainant and its well-known mark at the time of registration of the Disputed Domain Name. - iv.
+The Respondent is using the Disputed Domain Name for a copycat site displaying the Complainant's trademark and products and having the look and feel of the Complainant's official website.
+Therefore, the Respondent by impersonating the Complainant is misleading the relevant public which might believe that the Disputed Domain Name is the official website or closely connected to or licensed by the Complainant.

+B. Respondent